HackYourFuture/JavaScript1/Week1/README.md

 ### Introduction

-Programming is giving a computer instructions in order to solve a problem, written in a language it can understand.
+Programming is giving a computer instructions written in a language it can understand, in order to solve a problem.
 We don't necessarily need computers to solve problems, but we use them because they provide several benefits:

 1. They are fast
 2. Cheap to use